thirumurthis/Learnings/k8s/Linkerd_RancherDesktop_service_mesh/Install_setup_notes.md

 > kubectl annotation namespace emojivoto linkerd.io/inject=enabled
 ```

-- With the above configuration, if we issue `kubectl run pod1 --image=nginx`, it will create a container and we can notice the proxy injected automicatlly.
+- With the above configuration, if we issue `kubectl run pod1 --image=nginx`, it will create a container and we can notice the proxy injected automatically.
 - Use `kubectl -n emojivoto get pods`, notice the Pod Ready state indicating `2/2`.
-We can describe the pod and see the porxy injected
+We can describe the pod and see the proxy injected

 ![image](https://user-images.githubusercontent.com/6425536/179359481-29773ca8-277e-425e-93db-eb35a88c752f.png)